 I truly believe that breast reconstruction, planned and performed well, can deliver beautiful, natural-looking results, but I judge success in breast reconstruction by how my patients feel, not only by the outward appearance of our results.
 I want my patients to feel confident and empowered both in and out of clothing.

-For many years, implant-based reconstruction was the only type of reconstruction offered to women.
+For many years, implant-based reconstruction was the only type of breast reconstruction offered to women.
 In the last couple of decades, natural reconstruction has been increasingly refined to be very safe and continues to become more accessible.
 There are now hundreds of plastic surgeons who take insurance and can perform natural breast reconstruction, myself included.
 So, what exactly is natural breast reconstruction?
 There are several types, including DIEP Flap surgery and Aesthetic Flat Closure.